Initiatives for Safety and Health

 - Why SUMCO Addresses Safety and health

-The safety and health of employees is essential for them to be able to reach their full potential and work with vitality.
-The SUMCO Group sees ensuring the safety and health of its employees as one of its crucial social responsibilities.
+In order for employees to reach their full potential and work with vitality, the SUMCO Group sees ensuring environment where employees can work at ease as one of its crucial social responsibilities.

 In the SUMCO CSR Policy, the SUMCO Group pledges to "maintain safe, healthy, comfortable and appropriate workplaces for everybody working in SUMCO, shall have a high regard for human rights, ability and personality, and shall realize fair and diverse ways of working."
 Based on this, the SUMCO Group promote safety and health initiatives under the following basic principles and policy.

 SUMCO Group Basic Policy on Safety and health